 - Subtitling opens up your content to international populations, ESL (English as a Second Language) students, new readers, etc.

-- Subtitling allows your audiences to watch your video with the sound off, which is a workaround when one is in a place where there is noise, crowded.
+- Subtitling allows your audiences to watch your video with the sound off, which is a workaround when one is in a noisy or crowded place.

 How to Add Subtitles to a Video Permanently

 To add subtitles to a video permanently, you need to use hard burn subtitles as the output format instead of using soft subtitles.

 Hard Burn Subtitles: Video and subtitles are merged in a single track, so subtitles are displayed on the video permanently and cannot be turned on or off.